-environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."3
+environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."4

-The IPA's energy hedging strategy for the 2020 Procurement Plan is consistent with the strategy used for the 2019 Plan.
-That strategy involves the procurement of hedges in 2020 to meet a portion of anticipated eligible retail customer energy supply requirements for a three-year period and includes two block energy procurement events, one in the Spring and the second in the Fall.
+The IPA's energy hedging strategy for the 2021 Procurement Plan is consistent with the strategy used for the 2020 Plan.
+That strategy involves the procurement of hedges in 2021 to meet a portion of anticipated eligible retail customer energy supply requirements for a three-year period and includes two block energy procurement events, one in the Spring and the second in the Fall.
 Details of this procurement strategy can be found in Section 7.1.

-Additionally, for Ameren Illinois, for the 2021-2022 Delivery Year, the IPA recommends continuing the strategy of procuring up to 50% of its forecasted capacity requirements in bilateral transactions and the remaining balance through the MISO Planning Resource Auction ("PRA").4 For the 2022-2023 Delivery Year, the IPA recommends procuring up to 25% of its forecasted capacity requirements in bilateral transactions in 2020, with the balance of forecast capacity requirement to be determined in the 2021 Electricity Procurement Plan.
-For ComEd, consistent with the strategy adopted in prior plans, the IPA proposes that forecasted capacity requirements be secured by ComEd through the PJM Reliability Pricing Model process.
-Consistent with the approach taken in the 2019 Plan, the IPA recommends that MidAmerican's forecasted capacity deficit be secured by MidAmerican through the annual MISO PRA.5
+Additionally, for Ameren Illinois, for the 2022-2023 Delivery Year, the IPA recommends continuing the strategy of procuring up to 50% of its forecasted capacity requirements in bilateral transactions and the remaining balance through the MISO Planning Resource Auction ("PRA").5 For the 2023-2024 Delivery Year, the IPA recommends procuring up to 25% of its forecasted capacity requirements in bilateral transactions in 2021, with the balance of forecast capacity requirement to be determined in the 2022 Electricity Procurement Plan.
+For ComEd, consistent with the strategy adopted in prior plans, the IPA proposes that its capacity requirements be secured by ComEd through the PJM Reliability Pricing Model process.
+Following the approach taken in the 2020 Plan, the IPA recommends that MidAmerican's forecasted capacity deficit be secured by MidAmerican through the annual MISO PRA.6